 A student admitted to the institution to study for the Master of Music in Church Music (MMCM) or the Master of Divinity with a specialization in Church Music (MDivCM) degree must take a series of examinations at the beginning of the student's first semester in order to determine the level of undergraduate music proficiency.
-The results of the examinations and auditions will assist the faculty in determining the courses that may be required to remove undergraduate level deficiencies.
-These examinations are given prior to registration in August and January.
+The results of the examinations will assist the faculty in determining the courses that may be required to remove undergraduate level deficiencies.
+These examinations are given the week of preceding the first full week of study.
 Music placement examinations and performance auditions cover the following areas:

-- Music Theory harmony, ear training, form and analysis, counterpoint, and orchestration. - Music History literature (choral, solo vocal, instrumental), composers, and important facts of all periods.
-This examination also includes a listening component. - Keyboard - Voice
+- Music Theory harmony, ear training, form and analysis, and counterpoint - Music History literature (choral, solo vocal, instrumental), composers, and important facts of all periods.
+This examination also includes a listening component. - Worship Arranging/Orchestration